ddssff/refact-global-hse/README.md

   1. Add ways to break circular imports.
 For example, find additional decls so that moving the whole group does not leave dangling references.
-  2. Remove modules that become empty
   3. Distinguish what exactly each test case tests
-  4. Specify where in the module a moved declaration should appear
-  5. Global tests for symbols exported but never imported
-  6. Global tests for minimizing LANGUAGE directives (by trial and error)
   7. Whitespace issues - e.g. a comment directly following a decl should stay with that decl.
   8. Finish the HasSymbols and HasCNames instances in Symbols.hs.
 Retire FoldDeclared.
   9. Port from haskell-src-exts to ghc-exactprint.
- 10. Retire FoldM